 Los Angeles’s tremendous Chinese food scene keeps getting better and better.
-In addition to the stronghold of regional offerings in the San Gabriel Valley, there’s a good number of Chinese restaurants spread across the city — from Cantonese barbecue in Downtown to pan-seared dumplings in Hollywood.
-There’s no better time to be tucking into a bowl hand-pulled noodles or a steamy tray of soup-filled dumplings in the Southland.
-Here now, are the 19 essential Chinese restaurants in Los Angeles.Read More
+In addition to the stronghold of regional offerings in the San Gabriel Valley, there are a good number of Chinese restaurants spread across the city — including Cantonese barbecue Downtown, pan-seared dumplings in Hollywood, and much more.
+There’s no better time to be tucking into a bowl of hand-pulled noodles or a steamy tray of soup-filled dumplings in the Southland.
+Here now, are 24 of the essential Chinese restaurants in Los Angeles.Read More

 Where to find the best regional Chinese delicacies in town